-6626 A study of problem or problems using research
+6626 A study of problem or problems using research 6627 techniques.

-techniques.
 Selection of problem to be approved by student's adviser, instructor under whom study is to be done, and director of graduate studies.
+Study to be done, and director of graduate studies.
 Study should contribute to student's program.
 Preparation of scholarly paper required and may involve oral defense.
 Total credit for any combination of enrollments in these courses not to exceed four semester hours.
 A specialized study may be substituted for a required course only one time in student's program.
 See semester hour limits listed under Course Restrictions in General Regulations section.